tamasgal/bash_functionalities/README.md

 bash_functionalities
 ====================

 A collection of useful bash workflows.
+Feel free to extend ; )